-Talk about fun!
 I’m sure we all have pretended to make witches or wizard’s brew as a child.
-Now you actually can!
+Mix up a bubbly brew in a potions lab fit for any little wizard or witch with an awesome Halloween chemistry experiment and science activity.
 I’m always looking for fun things to do with my kids.
 This is fun to watch no matter how old you are.

 *This post may contain affiliate links.
 You can learn more about them in my disclosure policy.*

 The weather has been perfect here for this.
 We can get outside and make a mess!
-And this outside makes clean up easy as we can just hose everything down.
+And this outside makes clean-up easy as we can just hose everything down.
 When we did the baking soda bubbles on the kitchen floor, I had a gritty mess to clean.
-Opps!
+Oops!

 This would make a fun Halloween theme science experiment.
 Use some spooky, Halloween colors for your food color.
 Orange.
 Black.
 Dark green.
 Red (blood).